nosana-ci/nosana-programs/docs/rewards.md

   tests are disabled atm)
 - We should also close a reward if the corresponding stake does not exist (after it's closed).
 Is this possible?
+- With slashing, we now have to deal with downsized stakes